mever-team/transparency-service/README.md

 webbrowser.open("temp.html")
 ```

-You can further perform manual numerical assessment
+You can perform manual numerical assessment
 across a wide variety of available tasks holding popular
 evaluation methodologies and measures.
 If you need customization, you can create your own tasks too.